intercept/intercept/README.md

     std::stringstream side_chat_msg;
     side_chat_msg << "Hello Arma World, here is some randomness: " << rand_val;

-    // send it to the SQF sideChat command, using the nular function player intercept::sqf::side_chat(intercept::sqf::player(), side_chat_msg.str());
+    // send it to the binary SQF sideChat command, using the nular function player as the
+    // first argument
+    intercept::sqf::side_chat(intercept::sqf::player(), side_chat_msg.str());
 }